 Hampshire Cultural Trust believes that culture can play a key role in tackling one of the biggest issues facing our planet: climate change.

-In order to achieve these aims, we will:
+To achieve these aims, we are working to:

-• Position sustainability as an integral part of our mission and purpose
+• Position sustainability as integral to our mission and purpose

-• Reduce our energy, our emissions, our waste and our water consumption
+• Reduce energy use, emissions, waste and water consumption

 • Preserve and promote biodiversity in our outdoor spaces